-Under proposed rules announced by the MRA in January, hemp growers would have been permitted to sell their crops to licensed cannabis processors, who would then use a laboratory process to convert cannabinoids such as CBD into THC.
+Under proposed rules announced by the MRA in January, hemp growers would have been permitted to sell their crops to licensed cannabis processors, using a laboratory process to convert cannabinoids such as CBD into THC.
 The agency, now named the Cannabis Regulatory Agency, announced on Friday that the plan would not be approved.
-Recently, we saw Catoosa County delta 8 ban come under effect rapidly.
+Recently, we saw the Catoosa County Delta 8 ban come under effect rapidly.

 Edible Gummies Michigan Can’t Be Hemp

 “After receiving a significant amount of public comment regarding safety concerns and the lack of scientific and public health data related to the conversion process outlined in the proposed industrial hemp rules … the Cannabis Regulatory Agency (CRA) has withdrawn this request for rulemaking,” the agency announced on Friday.